 With regards to all financial assets with contractual cash flows other than trade receivables, management believes these to be high quality assets with negligible credit risk.
-The management believes that the parties from which these financial assets are recoverable, have strong capacity to meet the obligations and where the risk of default is negligible or nil and accordingly no provision for excepted credit loss has been provided on these financial assets.
-Break up of financial assets other than trade receivables have been disclosed in Consolidated Statements of Financial Position.
+The management believes that the parties from which these financial assets are recoverable have strong capacity to meet the obligations and where the risk of default is negligible or nil and accordingly no allowance for expected credit loss has been provided on these financial assets.